 - 1. Have a valid CyVerse account. - 2.
-Have all your .fastq.gz sequence files and uploaded them into the CyVerse Data Store - a.
-Check with your instructor to see if this step was already done by them
+Have all your .fastq.gz sequence files and uploaded them into the CyVerse Data Store.
+Your instructor may have already done this and shared the files with you so you may access them from DNA Subway.

-Important note on sample data provided for this tutorial
+Important note on sample data shown in this tutorial

-This tutorial uses a sample dataset named Beetle_Diet_Microbiome.
-This sample data comes from DNA extracted from bean beetles fed on two different kinds of diets: Black Eyed Peas (BEP) and Adzuki Bean (ADZU).
+This tutorial uses a sample dataset that only contains four samples.
+These sample data come from DNA extracted from bean beetles fed on two different kinds of diets: Black Eyed Peas (BEP) and Adzuki Bean (ADZU).
+There are two beetles from each bean host, diet, in this Demo-Data file.